FranciscoKuchen1/FranciscoKuchen1/README.md

 ## Hi there 👋

+- 🌱 I’m currently learning Systems Engineering in UTN FRSF
+- 🔭 I’m currently working on some group projects for college

 <!--
 **FranciscoKuchen1/FranciscoKuchen1** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.